-In the opinion of Bond Counsel, under existing law (i) interest on the Bonds will be excludable from gross income of the holders thereof for purposes of federal taxation and (ii) interest on the Bonds will not be a specific item of tax preference for purposes of the federal alternative minimum tax, all subject to the qualifications described herein under the heading "Tax Exemption."
-The Bonds and interest thereon are exempt from income taxation and ad valorem taxation by the Commonwealth of Kentucky and political subdivisions thereof (see "Tax Exemption" herein).
+In the opinion of Bond Counsel, under existing law (i) interest on the Bonds will be excludable from gross income of the holders thereof for purposes of federal taxation and (ii) interest on the Bonds will not be a specific item of tax preference for purposes of the federal alternative minimum tax; however, with respect to certain corporations, interest on the Bonds is taken into account in determining the annual adjusted financial statement income for the purpose of computing the alternative minimum tax imposed on corporations be ginning after December 31, 2022.
+All subject to the qualifications described herein under the heading "Tax Exemption."
+The Bonds and interest thereon are exempt from income taxation and ad valorem taxation by the Commonwealth of Kentucky and political subdivisions thereof (see "Tax Exemption" herein)

-\$3,460,000 CLAY COUNTY SCHOOL DISTRICT FINANCE CORPORATION SCHOOL BUILDING REVENUE BONDS, SERIES OF 2022
+\$8,040,000 CLAY COUNTY SCHOOL DISTRICT FINANCE CORPORATION SCHOOL BUILDING REVENUE BONDS, SERIES OF 2023

-Dated with Delivery: SEPTEMBER 29, 2022
+Dated with Delivery: SEPTEMBER 20, 2023

-Interest on the Bonds is payable each March 1 and September 1, beginning March 1, 2023.
-The Bonds will mature as to principal on September 1, 2023, and thereafter as shown below.
+Interest on the Bonds is payable each March 1 and September 1, beginning March 1, 2024.
+The Bonds will mature as to principal on September 1, 2024, and thereafter as shown below.
 The Bonds are being issued in Book-Entry-Only Form and will be available for purchase in principal amounts of \$5,000 and integral multiples thereof.